shawnw/curious-coroutines-in-tcl/slide_notes.md

 See `countdown.tcl` for the tcl code. `generator foreach`, much like Python's `in`, hides all the details about having to repeatedly invoke the generator to get new values.

+#### Slide 20 - A Practical Example

+See `follow.tcl` for the tcl code.
+David's original log file simulator, `logsim.py`, is included with minimal changes to make it run under Python 3.